tg123/leetcode/container-with-most-water/README.md

 #### Redundant enumeration

-After `i` and `j` meet each other, the rest of enumeration are redundant. so impoved version should be like
+After `i` and `j` meet each other, the rest of enumeration are redundant. so improved version should be like

 ```